-Capital Requirements and Financing - PGE's capital requirements for 2011 are related primarily to ongoing expenditures for the upgrade, replacement, and expansion of transmission, distribution and generation infrastructure, and technology enhancements, as well as expenditures related to hydro licensing and construction.
-Capital expenditures are expected to approximate \$330 million in 2011, of which \$138 million was incurred during the first half of the year.
-For further information, see the Capital Requirements section of this Item 2.
+Capital Requirements and Financing - PGE's capital requirements for 2011 are related primarily to ongoing expenditures for the upgrade, replacement, and expansion of transmission, distribution, and generation infrastructure, as well as technology enhancements and expenditures related to hydro licensing and construction.
+Capital expenditures are expected to approximate \$304 million in 2011, of which \$215 million was incurred through September 30.
+For further information, see the Capital Requirements section of Liquidity and Capital Resources in this Item 2.

-For 2011, the Company expects to meet capital requirements with cash from ongoing operations, with no issuances of long-term debt or equity expected.
+For 2011, the Company expects to meet capital requirements with cash from ongoing operations, with no issuances of long-term debt or equity.
 In subsequent years, the Company expects to fund its capital requirements with a combination of cash from operations and funds from the capital markets as internal liquidity needs and market conditions warrant.
 The Company also expects that the borrowing capacity under its credit facilities will continue to be available to manage working capital requirements during those periods.
-For further information, see the Debt and Equity Financings section of this Item 2.
+For further information, see the Debt and Equity Financings section of Liquidity and Capital Resources in this Item 2.

-PGE's 2009 Integrated Resource Plan (IRP), as amended, was acknowledged by the OPUC in November 2010 and includes the Company's strategy for acquiring new resources over the next several years and a 20-year strategy outlining long-term expectations for resource needs and portfolio management.
-To meet projected energy requirements, the IRP includes energy efficiency measures, new renewable resources, new transmission capability, new generating plants, and improvements to existing generating plants.
+PGE's 2009 Integrated Resource Plan (IRP), acknowledged by the OPUC in November 2010, includes the Company's strategy for acquiring new resources over the next several years and a 20-year strategy outlining long-term expectations for resource needs and portfolio management.
+To meet projected energy requirements, the IRP includes energy efficiency measures, additional renewable resources, new transmission capability, new generation, and improvements to existing generating plants.

-In accordance with the IRP acknowledgement and pursuant to the OPUC's competitive bidding guidelines, the Company plans to implement the IRP by issuing up to three requests for proposals (RFPs) for additional resources.
+In accordance with the IRP acknowledgement and pursuant to the OPUC's competitive bidding guidelines, the Company plans to implement the IRP by issuing requests for proposals (RFPs) for additional resources.
+On September 27, 2011, the OPUC issued an order that directed PGE to combine its requests for capacity and energy resources into a single RFP.